 \subsubsection{Parametric results}

 A predictive parametric study of the Taylor-Green vortex was conducted for Reynolds numbers, $Re=125, 175, 225$.
 The meshless GPOD and APG approaches were employed, both with a basis dimension of $M=5$, which was heuristically chosen based on the most stable results in the previous reconstructive experiments.
 Figures \ref{fig:TGV_parametric_snapshot_velocity} and \ref{fig:TGV_parametric_snapshot_pressure} show snapshots of the velocity and pressure fields at time, $t=0.5$ s.
-Like prior reconstructive results, both predictive PMOR frameworks closely align with FOM velocity fields and provide stable results across all Reynolds numbers.
+Like prior reconstructive results, both predictive PMOR frameworks aligns closely with FOM velocity fields and provide stable results across all Reynolds numbers.
 On the other hand, pressure fields derived from GPOD show significant qualitative deviation from FOM results across all Reynolds numbers.
-APG results, however, showcase stable results close in qualitative behavior to the FOM across all Reynolds numbers.
+APG results, however, showcase stable results that are close in qualitative behavior to the FOM across all Reynolds numbers.

-Vertical centerline velocity and pressure field profiles are presented in Figs.~\ref{fig:parametric_prediction_TGV} and are directly compared against the FOM and analytical solutions.
-These results reflect the full field solution from Fig.~\ref{fig:TGV_parametric_snapshot_velocity} and \ref{fig:TGV_parametric_snapshot_pressure} and highlight that the velocity field derived from GPOD and APG methods qualitatively agree with FOM and analytical solutions.
+Vertical centerline velocity and pressure field profiles are presented in Fig.~\ref{fig:parametric_prediction_TGV} and are directly compared against the FOM and analytical solutions.
+These results reflect the full field solution from Figs.~\ref{fig:TGV_parametric_snapshot_velocity} and \ref{fig:TGV_parametric_snapshot_pressure} and highlight that the velocity field derived from GPOD and APG methods agree qualitatively with FOM and analytical solutions.
 Here, the large deviations from the GPOD pressure fields are further highlighted, while APG results good qualitative agreement.